What is the K-1 Tax Form?

 - Required distributions to beneficiaries

-What makes this version of Schedule K-1 different?
+What makes this version of Schedule K-1 unique?

-An estate is not a business, so this form operates very differently from Form 1065 Schedule K-1 and Form 1120S Schedule K-1.
+An estate is not a business, so this schedule operates very differently from Form 1065 Schedule K-1 and Form 1120S Schedule K-1.
 For more information on the differences between forms, read this article.